JakeSteam/blog-programming/_drafts/why-i-moved-from-wordpress-to-jekyll.md

 Most of the solutions were a snippet of code via a blog post, with no indication of side effects, risks, etc. Whilst StackOverflow has its issues, the voting and reputation systems at least give some reassurance that running a line of code won't cause anything to explode.

-Similarly, most of the WordPress blogs understandably counter to this large audience, which meant wading through tens of marketing / SEO posts to find out how to change a setting.
+Similarly, most of the WordPress blogs understandably cater to this large audience, which means wading through tens of marketing / SEO posts to find out how to change a setting.
 It ended up feeling like I was very much out of place.

 ## Reliability
 Finally, this is undoubtedly just a BlueHost issue, but once or twice a year my site would silently go offline.
 I would have no idea it had happened, would just go to check something and discover it was down.
 I'd then have to contact support, and get them to... fix whatever they had broken.